MiquelMarinoEspinosa/Bowling-Game-Kata-PHP/README.md

                 - extract `roll1` and `roll2` logic into other methods
                 - extract `processSpare` and `processStrike` into methods
     - Implements 10th frame logic
-        - Implements when 10th frame without `spare` or `strike` has finished, no more rolls are allowed
+        - Implements when 11th frame without `spare` or `strike` has finished, no more rolls are allowed
-            - `RED`: unit test that implements the logic of no more roll allowed at 10th frame without `spare` or `strike`
+            - `RED`: unit test that implements the logic of no more roll allowed at 11th frame without `spare` or `strike` on 10th frame
+            - `GREEN`: fix at the `roll` method when `frame` is greather than 10, throw an exception